Female footballers to play match on Mount Kilimanjaro

 Through the organization Equal Playing Field, and various crowd funding pages, the women have been raising money for the mission which must accommodate players, FIFA referees, coaches, a medical team and support crew.

-Lindsey -- who is aiming to raise $9,000 -- said the fact that fundraising was necessary highlighted the disparity between men and women.
+Lindsey -- who is aiming to raise $9,000 on her GoFundMe page -- said the fact that fundraising was necessary highlighted the disparity between men and women.

 "Men, in general, aren't raising money for equality," said the 37-year-old, who made 31 appearances for her national team.